philiphan0109/philiphan0109.github.io/evidence_bench/intro.md

 ## Introduction

 Welcome to **EvidenceBench**!
 Our goal is to provide a robust benchmark for retrieving evidence from biomedical papers that provides evidence for or against scientific hypotheses.
-Our pipeline involves high-quality, sentence-by-sentence annotations, validated by human experts, across over 400 papers and 700k sentence judgments.
+Our pipeline involves high-quality, sentence-by-sentence annotations, across over 400 papers and 700k sentence judgments.
+The pipeline is validated by human domain experts.

 ![Figure 1](_figs/fig1.png)